 The three-year project is led by the Envision Forest Health Council, a group of community leaders and land management agencies from more than 30 organizations that developed the 2020 plan to protect what residents said they value most: firefighter lives, human lives, drinking water supply, essential infrastructure, homes, wildlife habitat and recreation assets that support the local economy.

 The plan uses computer modeling techniques developed by the Colorado Forest Restoration Institute at Colorado State University to map the level of risk and identify areas to treat the forest for the highest cost efficiency.
 This new approach “treats the right acres for the highest community benefit,” said Damon Lange, Southwest Area Manager with the Colorado State Forest Service.

-Grants were awarded to Colorado State Forest Service and Envision Chaffee County to develop programs that encourage and enable citizens to improve their defensible space, have personal evacuation plans in place, and make their neighborhoods more fire resilient.
+Grants were awarded to local partners to develop programs that encourage and enable citizens to improve their defensible space, have personal evacuation plans in place, and make their neighborhoods more fire resilient.
 Funding translates the Council’s goals into on-the-ground projects such as fuel breaks and helps residents prepare for a large wildfire.
-Programs include:

-The Council also works to develop the estimated $45-50 million in funding needed over 10 years to accomplish the goals.
+The Council also works to develop the estimated $45-50 million in funding needed over 10 years to accomplish the county wildfire plan goals.
 Common Ground forest health funds are leveraged to the highest extent possible to support strategic investments in the county’s forest health.